LacunaSpace/broadcast_frame_protocol/protocol.md

 ### Fixed header
 The fixed header consists of 5 bytes, as follows:
-* Total frames following (`uint8_t`): the total number of frames following the wakeup frame.
-This includes the signature frame and almanac frames, if present, but may also include additional frames that are not announced in the wakup frame (for example LoraWAN multicast frames that are received autonomously by devices on the ground).
-It also includes the end-of-sequence frame.
+* Sequence duration (`uint8_t`): the time in seconds, rounded up to the nearest second, between the end of the wakeup frame and the end of the preamble of the last frame in the sequence.
 * Transmitting satellite ID (`uint8_t`): numeric ID uniquely identifying the transmitting satellite.
 This is the same ID as used in the almanac.
 * Time between wakeup frames (`uint16_t`, BE): the time in seconds between the